 Young-Hwan: As part of the Venafi Development Fund, we will deliver an application for Venafi customers to embed Certificate Lifecycle Management into their PLCs.
 This will equip their machine networks with powerful, secure identities based on industrial standards.
 With that, organizations will have full control on their machine identities and enhanced security with the additional benefit of simplified identity and access controls.

 The accessec-built Venafi application for PLCs is targeted to be complete by the end of 2019.
 Visit accessec on the Venafi Marketplace for more information and to download their Adaptable Driver.
-And stay tuned for future interviews with Machine Identity Protection Development Fund recipients.
+And stay tuned for future interviews with Machine Identity Management Development Fund recipients.